Kausthub8/Language--Specific--Projects-/README.md

-# Practice Projects which generally involves building mock level[amateur] applications either as a desktop or a web application.
+# Practice Projects which generally involves building mock level applications either as a desktop or a web application.

 A) First project is related to University Student Employee Salary Management System.
 Program was created  using the salary benefits involved in on-campus jobs [Gross.c]